-I generally have a kick drum on it’s own channel; I won’t put it in the drum buss, for two reasons: firstly, it squishes all the other drum sounds by how it triggers the drum buss compressor, and really restricts what you can do with everything else; you’ll always be fighting it.
-The computer is very precise too, so even if you get a nice balance when the kick is playing, if the kick drops out during the track, everything falls apart.
+I generally have a kick drum on it’s own channel.
+I won’t put it in the drum buss, for two reasons: firstly, it squishes all the other drum sounds by how it triggers the drum buss compressor and really restricts what you can do with everything else, and you’ll always be fighting it.
+The computer is very precise too, so even if you get a nice mix balance when the kick is playing, if the kick drops out during the track, then everything falls apart.
 So I’ll keep the kick on it’s own, and use sidechaining plugins like LFO Tool, which I love.
-Point Blank has made a side-chain plugin for Ableton which is great.
-I recommend it.
+Point Blank Music School has made a side-chain plugin for Ableton which is great too.
 Secondly, if you put your kick through a drum buss, you’ll find that most compressors tend to kill off bottom end, which can make the kick sound thin.
-Adding it back in feels like a wrong-headed workflow.
+Adding the bass back in through EQing feels like a wrong-headed workflow.

 You have to be careful with compressors though.
-A lot of your drum elements already have compressors on them, and then you feed them all into a drum buss that has a compressor on it, and maybe you’ll use a parallel compressor on the drum buss as well, followed by final mix-buss compression.
-So you have 5 compressors working on the drums, and if you change any settings on even one of them, it affects everything else.
+A lot of your drum samples are manufactured with compression on them, and then you feed them all into a drum buss with a compressor on it as an insert.
+Maybe you’ll use a parallel compressor on the drum buss as well, followed by final mix-buss compression.
+So you have five compressors working on the drums, and if you change any settings on even one of them, it affects everything else.
 So I tend to avoid that as much as I can.

 I can understand why people use plugins like this.
-It can instantly inject some pace and energy into your track at the very moment when you most need it, that is, when you’re just getting into the groove and its sounding cool.
-With that said, it can be hard to not become too reliant on what these ‘mix bus enhancer’ plugins do to your track.
-As a mix guy, it can be a big challenge when I’m given a track that has a lot of this type of master bus processing going on – I have to decide whether I want to work with it or to remove it and to try to re-create it.
-I’m lucky to be able to turn to hardware such as the Phoenix or the Titan if I want heavy bus compression from the get go.
-As with all things in music production, you try it, and often it surprises you.
-Alternatively, you try to cut a corner with a quick method, only to have it bite you on the backside later on in the process!
+It can instantly inject some pace and energy into your track at the very moment when you most need it.
+With that said, it can be hard to not become too reliant on what these “mix bus enhancer” plugins do to your track.
+As a mix guy, it can be a big challenge when I’m given a track that has a lot of this type of master bus processing going on.
+I have to decide whether I want to work with it or to remove it and to try to re-create it.
+I’m lucky to be able to turn to hardware such as the Phoenix or the Titan if I want heavy bus compression from the start.

 My mindset in the mix is “the buck stops here” – whatever goes out of my door is a finished record so you better make damned sure it sounds good – no one cares about the excuses.
 Always give it everything – you never know who’ll be listening.